Draft Guidance for Industry and Food and Drug Administration Staff - Class II Special Controls Guidance Document: External Pacemaker Pulse Generator

 Pacing, Defibrillator and Leads Branch

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1769) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1769 to identify the guidance you are requsting.

 Table of Contents